Peleus/OptimizedWebSite/README.md

 ## About

-This project was presented as a challenge to optimize the performance of the front page and the Pizza page.
-The front page had to run with a PageSpeed score of 90 on Desktop and mobile.
+This project was presented as a challenge to optimize the performance of the front page and the pizza page.
+The front page had to run with a PageSpeed score of 90 on desktop and mobile.

 The Pizza page had to run at a consistent 60 FPS while scrolling and the time to re-size the pizzas had to run in less than 5 ms.